-In 2011, American Airlines received FAA approval to replace pilots' flight manuals with the electronic EFB (electronic flight bags).
-Under these conditions, pilots no longer carry 18Kg of printed books, maps and other flight documents.
-They have everything in 650 grams.
+In 2011, American Airlines received FAA approval to replace pilots' flight manuals with iPad EFB (electronic flight bags).
+Under these conditions, the pilots no longer carry 18Kg of printed books, maps and other flight documents.
+They weigh everything in 650 grams.

 Here, tablets have revolutionized another industry.
 It is easier to load and use a tablet equipped with all the necessary documents for the flight.
 I don't want to think about how long it takes a pilot to look up information in a printed flight manual.

 The idea with the technology started in 2007, the year when American Airlines pilots requested permission from the FAA to use the laptop for organizing and managing the manuals.
 Then came the iPad and was seen as an alternative to the notebook.